Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_1.md

  ```

 4. Observe the hang, and kill the application by pressing `Ctrl+c` or suspend using `Ctrl+z`.
-5. Copy all these files back to the local workspace where the AI Enigne compile `Work/` directory is present, and open the `xrt.run_summary` file in the Vitis Analyzer.
+5. Copy all these files back to the local workspace where the AI Engine compile `Work/` directory is present, and open the `xrt.run_summary` file in the Vitis Analyzer.

  ```
  vitis_analyzer -a xrt.run_summary`